zarf-dev/zarf/docs/2-the-zarf-cli/100-cli-commands/zarf_package_remove.md

       --components string   Comma-separated list of components to uninstall --confirm             REQUIRED.
 Confirm the removal action to prevent accidental deletions -h, --help                help for remove
-  -k, --key string          Path to a public key file that will be used to validate a signed package
 ```

 ## Options inherited from parent commands